Jagan-18/My_AWS_Note/AWS_Topics/EC2.md

 > 💡 Think of EC2 as a virtual computer in the cloud.

+- Amazon Elastic Compute Cloud (Amazon EC2) is a web service that provides secure, resizable compute capacity in the cloud.
+- Access reliable, scalable infrastructure on demand.
+Scale capacity within minutes with SLA commitment of 99.99% availability.
+- Provide secure compute for your applications.
+Security is built into the foundation of Amazon EC2 with the AWS Nitro System.
+- Optimize performance and cost with flexible options like AWS Graviton-based instances, Amazon EC2 Spot instances, and AWS Savings Plans.
 ---
 ## 🔷 Why is EC2 Important?
 * No need to buy physical servers